madanyc/workfront-learn.en/help/workfront-proof/proof-workflows/understand-proof-workflows-as-part-of-project-timelines.md

 ---
 title: Proof Workflows as Part of Project Timelines
-description: Learn recommendations for blending a review and approval process with a project timeline in [!DNL Adobe Workfront].
+description: Learn recommendations for blending a review and approval process with a project timeline in [!DNL  ].
 activity: use
 feature: Workfront Proof
 type: Tutorial